 The school follows national guidance published by UK Health Security Agency (formerly Public Health England) when responding to infection control issues, and Actions for schools during the coronavirus outbreak, which provides guidance on what schools need to do during the COVID-19 pandemic.

 3. Roles and responsibilities

-3.1 The Head of School
+3.1 The Proprietor